Debt Relief Orders

 • Your other assets are worth less than £1,000 in total

 This is a low-cost and comparatively fast debt solution.
-The application fee of £90 compares favourably to bankruptcy (£680).
+The application fee of £90 compares very favourably to bankruptcy in England and Wales (£680 fee).
 No further monthly payment is required.
-Unless your financial situation improves, your debts get written off after one year.
+Unless your financial situation improves, your debts will get written-off after one year.

-You’ll be protected from your creditors.
-They cannot chase you for payment while you’re subject to a Debt Relief Order.
-The intermediary that arranges your DRO deals with your creditors for you.
+You’ll be protected from your qualifying creditors.
+They cannot chase you for payment while you’re subject to an approved Debt Relief Order and they cannot use legal debt recovery procedures.
+The “authorised intermediary” that arranges your DRO deals with your creditors for you.

 • You must pay an application fee of £90